AboutContactTermsPrivacy PolicyRefund Policy

 — How to Think About Picnic Prep and Finding a Good Spot

-First-time visitors often imagine Han River picnics as something that needs a complicated setup, but a simple plan usually works best.
-A mat, something to drink, and one light layer for wind are often enough.
+First-time visitors sometimes imagine Han River picnics as something that needs a complicated setup, but a simple plan works best.
+A mat, something to drink, and one light layer for wind are enough.
 The bigger question is not how much to bring, but how long you expect to stay and whether the day is built more around resting or around moving.

-- In daytime, wind and sun matter together, so a cap or light outer layer often helps more than visitors expect.
+• In daytime, wind and sun matter together, so a cap or light outer layer helps more than visitors expect.

-- If you plan to stay through sunset, it is often easier to settle in before the evening transition than after it begins.
+• If you plan to stay through sunset, settle in before the evening transition rather than after it begins.

-- On crowded days, shorter stays and simpler setups often fit the river rhythm better than treating the outing like an all-day camp.
+• On crowded days, shorter stays and simpler setups fit the river rhythm better than treating the outing like an all-day camp.

 With those basics in mind, a Han River picnic starts to feel less like a big event and more like a slow urban break that happens to sit beside one of Seoul's strongest views.